 A group, with different endpoints, can be mapped to one

 or more domains and a domain can be mapped to one or more sites.

 Another example to illustrate the concept is shown.
 For a customer

 with sites in North America and Europe that has one Prisma SD-WAN-enabled

 data center in each region and has adopted a Palo Alto Prisma Access

 for Networks within each region, with two geographic locations in

-each region, domain mapping is accomplished as follows:
+each region, domain mapping can be accomplished.

 The same endpoint can be added to more than one group.